Top 10 Most Iconic F1 Liveries In History

 The car which ended Ferrari's dominance in 2005, the Renault R25 sealed a famous title victory in both the Drivers' and the Constructors' World Championship.

-A fantastic livery which combined blue with yellow resulted in the French team winning plenty of admirers in Formula One.
+A fantastic livery which combined blue with yellow resulted in the Enstone team winning plenty of admirers in Formula One.

 Brawn BGP001